Nail Polish Usage with FlexiNail

 Use the FlexiNail cuticle conditioner product to keep your cuticles soft and in great shape.
 Anytime you notice any dryness, make a thin application to the cuticles and it will go a long way in your overall nail care routine.

 MicroPore has significant improvements over regular polish including the use of a non-occlusive, more permeable (porous) film former.
 Your natural nails contain oils (helped by FlexiNail) as well as moisture.
 Traditional polish acts as a barrier while MicroPore polish partially allows this moisture and oil to flow both ways through the “pores” of the polish.
 FlexiNail fingernail conditioner can and should be applied directly on top of MicroPore polish (after it has dried) – it won’t be as effective as application to bare nails but is a huge improvement that allows the use of nail color.

 Simple MicroPore Usage Instructions:

-1. Do NOT pre-wipe your nails with alcohol.
+- Do NOT pre-wipe your nails with alcohol

-2. Apply MicroPore Polish at least several hours after you last applied FlexiNail fingernail conditioner.
-Even better to apply it after you have normally washed your hands with soap and water and let the nails dry.
-Try to only use one coat on your nails as more than one coat will not work as well when applied daily on top of the polish.
+- Apply MicroPore Polish at least several hours after you last applied FlexiNail fingernail conditioner.
+Even better to apply it after you have (normally) washed your hands with soap and water and let the nails dry.
+Try to only use one coat on your nails as more than one coat will not allow FlexiNail to work as well when applied daily on top of the polish.

-6. After removing MicroPore, take a break of at least several days before reapplying MicroPore Polish again (the longer the break the better as FlexiNail works better on bare nails).
+After removing MicroPore, take a break of at least several days before reapplying MicroPore Polish again (the longer the break the better as FlexiNail works better on bare nails).
 Many people find they can get in the habit of using color every second week and maintain strong natural nails.

-FlexiNail’s MicroPore line of polish is “TEN FREE” and does NOT contain the ten least desirable nail product chemicals:
+MicroPore polish is “TEN FREE” and does NOT contain the ten least desirable nail product chemicals:

 - Formaldehyde Resin